ravikramesh/searchindex/README.md

-# searchindex
+### Document InvertedIndex builder

-Document search index
+To build inverted index for searching documents from the knowledge base documents repository.